OlivierLD/olivsoft-swing/ImageDB/README.md

 # Image DB
- A small exercice, using `HypersonicSQL` relational Database to store images.
+ A small exercise, using `HypersonicSQL` relational Database to store images.

  You can tag your images, to retrieve them conveniently, based on the tag values.